Let's start with the Basics: Where Does Tea Come From?

 When tea leaves are kept in a container free from light, air, and moisture, green and white tea will stay fresh for 6 months and black teas and herbals for a year.
 The tea won't ever go "bad" but after that time you might notice a slight reduction in flavor.

 And that's it.
 Now it's time to pick out your favorite teas and try a cup!
-If you have any questions feel free to call, 816.822.9832, or come by and see us.
+For a deeper dive into the world of tea consider watching my video Tea Basic Mini Class.
+If you have any questions feel free to call, 816.822.9832, set up a consultation, or come by and see us.
 We're always happy to answer your questions and share our love of tea with you.